ashkan-ahmadi/qr-code-generator/README.md

 1. Open terminal and run `npm install` to install the 2 dependencies
 1. Open the tickets.xlsx file and enter all your ticket numbers (or any other value) under TICKETS
 1. Save the Excel file
-1. Open terminal and run `node qrgenerator` to generate all the QR codes
+1. Open terminal and run `node index` to generate all the QR codes

 Keep in mind: all the values must be in the string/text format.
 To ensure there is no issue, all the values are converted to string in the `generateQR` function.